 Executive Summary

-Sony Computer Entertainment was one of the largest companies in the entertainment industry.
-Sony Computer Entertainment Europe (SCEE) launching of the EyeToy play was experiencing tremendous success in sales.
-SCEE Decided to continue the development of this product and the EyeToy Groove came in the market but showed negative results generating difficult decision-making situations for SCEE.
-The criteria analyzed to come up with a recommendation includes pipeline for the EyeToy, advertising, pricing, and resource allocations.
+SCEE decided to continue the development of this product, and the EyeToy Groove came into the market but showed negative results, generating difficult decision-making situations for SCEE.
+The criteria analyzed to come up with a recommendation include pipeline for EyeToy, advertising, pricing, and resource allocations.

 After the analysis of the strengths and weaknesses of the product, the reasons for the failure of the EyePlay Groove were clear.
-SCEE entered a user’s market that does not represent its majority of buyers and introduced a product that users were getting bored of very quickly.
-Suggestions about areas that SCEE can focus to improve growth and profitability include improving the speed of software development and increase the popularity of PS2 to regain market share, add value to console with longevity and portability.
+SCEE entered a user’s market that did not represent its majority of buyers and introduced a product that users were getting bored of very quickly.

-- Price PS2 consoled was introduced at €480/unit but had to lower the price to €199 in 2003 to remain competitive against Nintendo’s low pricing strategies.
-The EyeToy Play was available to the public for €60 and the EyeToy Groove had a cost of €40.
-Pricing for consoles is not customer sensitive, but the price of accessories is an important point of consideration.
-To get the EyeToy Groove a previous purchase of the PS2 and the camera has to be made adding up to a rejected sum of money by the users.
-This might have been the turn down point for the EyeToy Groove.
+- Price: The PS2 consoled was introduced at €480/unit but had to lower the price to €199 in 2003 to remain competitive against Nintendo’s low pricing strategies.
+The EyeToy Play was available to the public for €60, and the EyeToy Groove had a cost of €40.
+Pricing for consoles is not customer-sensitive, but the price of accessories is an important point of consideration.
+To get the EyeToy Groove, a previous purchase of the PS2 and the camera has to be made, adding up to a rejected sum of money by the users.
+This might have been the turn-down point for the EyeToy Groove.

 Conclusions:

-Innovation was the key component for the successful introduction of the new technology EyeToy and its simplicity caught the attention of a broader consumer market than the one normally targeted by SCEE.
-Unfortunately for EyeToy Groove, budgets for marketing were limited and developing new games could take up to 3 years, which is a very long time considering that users demand new games very quickly.
-Also, The EyeToy currently did not offer complex or exciting movement games making it not as attractive for most of PS2 hard-core gamers who far outnumber non-hardcore gamers.
+Unfortunately for EyeToy Groove, budgets for marketing were limited, and developing new games could take up to 3 years, which is a very long time considering that users demand new games very quickly.
+Also, The EyeToy currently does not offer complex or exciting movement games, making it not as attractive for most PS2 hard-core gamers who far outnumber non-hardcore gamers.

-The video game industry remains to show strong signs of growth and opportunities.
-Finding a niche in the non-gamers market could sound tempting but NCEE is better off focusing on its current market, this is because its direct competitors have been gaining market share the last couple of years and NCEE could fight to earn that lost market back now that the software industry has been steadily increasing.
+This is because its direct competitors have been gaining market share in the last couple of years, and NCEE could fight to earn that lost market back now that the software industry has been steadily increasing.

 Recommendations of alternatives for EyeToy

-After the analysis above, it is recommended that the resources implemented on EyeToy will be better used on other projects to improves PS2 experience.
-Considering the decline in units sold the last couple of years, to try to regain popularity for PS2 in the global markets is a priority.
-Also, to focus on software development is a great strategy to follow given that it has been a very lucrative business for SCEE.
-It is recommended to withdraw and put EyeToy on standby from the market and focus on some of the following alternatives,
+After the analysis above, it is recommended that the resources implemented on EyeToy be better used on other projects to improve the PS2 experience.
+Considering the decline in units sold in the last couple of years, trying to regain popularity for PS2 in the global markets is a priority.

-- Working on speeding up game development to supply the demand for new games; a problem with EyeToy was users getting bored with the games offered
+- Working on speeding up game development to supply the demand for new games, a problem with EyeToy was users getting bored with the games offered.

-- Pushing to enhance performance on video games to obtain higher graphics quality and resolution, reduce errors of codes, in an attempt to catch players to play for longer periods of time.
+- Pushing to enhance performance on video games to obtain higher graphics quality and resolution, reduce errors of codes in an attempt to catch players to play for longer periods of time.

 - Add value by making long-lasting consoles with a better design and easy to transport.